GMOD/Apollo/README.md

 Edit the property files to point to the appropriate directory.
 You must edit the jbrowse data and annotations directory in the config.properties: jbrowse.data=/opt/apollo/jbrowse/data and  datastore.directory=/opt/apollo/annotations

 The datastore.directory is where annotations are to be stored.
-The jbrowse.data is where the jbrowse tracks are stored.   **They should not be in your tomcat / web-apps directory**.
+The jbrowse.data is where the jbrowse tracks are stored.   **JBrowse data should not be in your tomcat / web-apps directory as in previous versions.**.
+However, the jbrowse application will still be installed into your tomcat / web-apps directory.

 If BLAT is not installed, just copy the default blat file over.